 - Arts Area course

-Upon successful completion of the three-year portion of the program (requirements of grade point average vary somewhat) and recommendation of Eckerd College, a student is admitted to an engineering college, where the dual-degree requirements may normally be completed in two years.
+It is important that the student be qualified to begin the freshman year with Calculus I and either Chemistry I or Physics I in order to complete the Eckerd College portion of the program in three years.
+Upon successful completion of the three-year portion of the program (requirements of grade point average vary somewhat) and recommendation of Eckerd College, a student is admitted to Columbia University or Washington University in St. Louis, where the dual-degree requirements may normally be completed in two years.
 The student is then awarded degrees from both Eckerd College and the engineering school.

 The program is designed for an academically qualified student who is willing to work hard.
 While difficult, completing the program in five years is by no means impossible.
 Many students have done so and are practicing engineers today.
 The keys to success are being well-qualified on entering, making timely decisions on Eckerd College major and cooperating university, and obtaining early advice from the Program Coordinator.